|

 regional levels, can shape the availability and accessibility of hospital

 services.
-The extent and nature of insurance coverage can greatly influence the
+The extent and nature of insurance coverage can significantly influence the utilization of hospital services and ultimately shape the market's overall dynamics.

-The hospital market is a multifaceted ecosystem
+The hospital market is a multifaceted ecosystem in which interconnected elements interact to shape the provision of

 needs of patients and communities.